Heather Watson knocked out of Wimbledon

 Making her 10th consecutive appearance at Wimbledon, the 27-year-old made a total of 23 unforced errors and was only able to convert two of her seven break points, which proved to be her downfall.

-The Belarusian Azarenka, who has made the semi-finals on two occasions, breezed past Tomljanovic 6-2 6-0 as the two-time Australian Open champion won 12 games in a row.
+The Belarusian, Azarenka, who has made the semi-finals on two previous occasions, breezed past Ajla Tomljanovic 6-2 6-0 as the two-time Australian Open champion won 12 games in a row.

 World No 8 Elina Svitolina was on the brink of defeat before her Russian opponent Margarita Gasparyan retired in the second set after falling awkwardly on her left leg.